Acute and chronic sinusitis

 - Blockage of drainage ducts

-- Structure differences that narrow the drainage ducts
+- Structural changes that narrow the drainage ducts

 - Conditions that result in an increased risk of infection such as immune deficiencies or taking medications that suppress the immune system.